JBouwer/boost-quickbook-support/README.md

 >   - Local resources:
 >       - Needs to be accessed with a special `vscode-resource:` scheme.
 >       - The scheme also needs to be explicitly _trusted_ with the _"Content Security Policy"_.
->       - The root directories that contain local resources, need to be explicitly _trusted_, by adding them to
+>       - The root directories that contain local resources, need to be explicitly _trusted_,
+>         by adding them to the _trusted list_
 >         [`WebviewOptions`](https://code.visualstudio.com/api/references/vscode-api#WebviewOptions)`.localResourceRoots`.
 >
 >   See the  [WebView API documentation](https://code.visualstudio.com/api/extension-guides/webview#loading-local-content)